AndreKuratomi/finances_tables_to_db_and_mail/README.md

 After that it takes info from the files' titles to feed the template.
 For instance, the year competency.
 With this new data all data extracted may be used in the email template.

+If succesfully sent the view will update the Table 'status' column to "Sent".

 <h4>utils</h4>
 This directory stores functions and variables that are used throughout the application.